draga79/docker-rpi-nikola/README.md

 This [Docker](https://www.docker.com) image contains a complete [Nikola](https://getnikola.com/) installation, ready for use.

-Two branches are available:

-*Alpine* branch (pulling dragas/rpi-nikola) is based on Alpine and Python 3 official packages and Nikola has been built via pip3 with [Extras] flag so it's complete.
-It will be periodically rebuilt to follow Nikola and Alpine version updates.

 ## About Nikola

 Nikola is a static website and blog generator.
 It supports many input formats.
 It is fast and reliable.
 Have a [look here](https://getnikola.com/).